FrostGod/harmonix/backend/backend_instructions.md

 3 - After the Backend processing, send it back to the caller, where it is played in the browser itself in the mp3 format

 ## Tools used
-LLama index, open AI, appwrite as backend tool, fast api
+LLama index, open AI, appwrite as backend tool, fast api, tweleve labs

 ## Temp